Michelle Yeoh: Accolades

 On 22 May 2012, Yeoh was awarded the Darjah Seri Paduka Mahkota Perak (SPMP) which carries the title Dato' Seri during the investiture ceremony in conjunction with the Sultan of Perak Sultan Azlan Shah's birthday.
 Yeoh received the Excellence in Asian Cinema award during the 7th Asian Film Awards in March 2013 in Hong Kong.
 On 1 June 2013, Yeoh was awarded the Panglima Setia Mahkota (PSM) which carries the title Tan Sri during the investiture ceremony in conjunction with the birthday of Yang di-Pertuan Agong Tuanku Abdul Halim Mu'adzam Shah.
 On 30 November 2013, Yeoh presided as the Chief Guest at the International Film Festival of India.

 On 12 February 2016, Yeoh was made an Officier of the Ordre des Arts et des Lettres by the French ambassador to Kuala Lumpur, becoming the first Malaysian citizen to receive that honour.
 Yeoh was included in the BBC's 100 Women list of 2020.
 She was placed on Time magazine's list of the 100 most influential people in the world in 2022.
 On 13 August 2022, Yeoh received an honorary doctorate of fine arts degree from the American Film Institute for her contributions of distinction to the art of the moving image.
 She became the first Asian artist to receive the honour.
 On 9 December 2022, Yeoh received the Kirk Douglas Award from the Santa Barbara International Film Festival.

 On 9 January 2024, Yeoh was awarded the Crystal Award by the World Economic Forum for her role as a cultural leader and for her contributions to society as an exceptional artist.
-On 3 May 2024, the White House announced Yeoh would receive the Presidential Medal of Freedom, the nation's highest civilian honour.
+On 3 May 2024, the United States government announced Yeoh would receive the Presidential Medal of Freedom, the nation's highest civilian honour.
 Yeoh was cited for continuing "to shatter stereotypes and enrich American culture."
+On 18 February 2026, she became the first Malaysian to receive a star on the Hollywood Walk of Fame in Los Angeles.